oziuzoma/oziuzoma-syself-devops/README.md

 # Question 1 - Helm Chart to deploy a sample backend

 Helm Chart for the backend application can be found in the repo called samplebackend-helm-chart.
-It deploys a nodejs backend application which is a placeholder image for the purpose of this task.
-Since it is a backend application it will be exposed via a ClusterIP service for internal cluster exposure only on port 5000.
+It deploys a NodeJS backend application which is a placeholder image for the purpose of this task.
+Since it is a backend application it will be exposed on port 5000 via a ClusterIP service for internal cluster exposure only.
 For Secret Management, I will use an external secret manager or vault to store secrets and have them synced into the cluster.
 It is not best practice to push secrets into version control.For example, I have worked with azure key vault where the controller is installed into the cluster then we create azure key vault resouces which reference the secrets in azure and have them synced into the cluster to be used by pods/deployments.That is the general idea for secret management tools and a better way to handled kubernetes secrets.

 ## There are a few considerations to make to selecting a database: